Discover and manage Microsoft Sentinel out-of-the-box content (Public preview)

 Find the support model for your content

-Each solution explains its support model on the solution's details pane, in the Support box, where either Microsoft or a partner's name is listed.
+Each solution and standalone content item explains its support model on its details pane, in the Support box, where either Microsoft or a partner's name is listed.
 For example:

 In this document, you learned how to find and deploy built-in solutions and standalone content for Microsoft Sentinel.